 By watching the video beforehand, all general information is already covered and patients can write down any specific questions they want to ask the doctor.
 This leaves more room for the patients’ personal situation during the appointment.
 Instead of a general explanation, it’s a real conversation between patient and doctor, in which the doctor can fully reassure the patient and the patient has all the tools to take good care of themselves.

 The interactive video is still available after the appointment as a reference so that the patient always has all the information at hand in case they want, to take another look at the chapter on medication use, for example.

 Interactive video helps to clearly convey information and engage the viewer, so that the patient is fully informed and better able to take care of themselves.
-If you’re interested in a case study, please contact us.
+If you’re interested in a case study, you can contact us at firstname.lastname@example.org.
 If you want to read more about how interactive video can help reach your healthcare goals, you can download the eBook by using the form below.